kylechrisking/Rootbound/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Branding & Legal

+### Branding Guidelines
+See [BRANDING.md](BRANDING.md) for comprehensive guidelines on:
+- Logo usage and restrictions
+- Color palette
+- Typography
+- Asset usage rights
+- Social media guidelines

-## License
+### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary software.
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Unity Technologies for the game engine and UI Toolkit
+#### Permitted Uses
+- Viewing and studying the code
+- Creating non-commercial mods through official APIs
-- Contributors and testers
+- Creating fan art and content (with attribution)
-- Community feedback and support
+- Streaming and reviewing gameplay

+#### Restricted Uses
+- Commercial use without permission
+- Redistribution of game assets
+- Creation of competing products
+- Unauthorized modifications

+## Community Guidelines
+- Join our community: [Links to be added]
+- Share your creations with #RootboundGame
+- Follow our branding guidelines for fan content
+- Contact us for commercial licensing